polarityio/confluence/README.md

 ## Confluence Integration Options

-### Confluence URL
+### Confluence Base/API URL

-Your Confluence Base Url to include the schema (i.e., https://) and port if required.
+Your Confluence Base/API Url to include the schema (i.e., https://) and port if required.

 For example:

 ```
 https://mycompany.atlassian.net/wiki
 ```

+### Confluence Application URL

+URL used to access your Confluence web application instance.
+Leave blank if your Application URL is the same as your Base/API URL.
+Confluence Cloud users can leave this option blank.
+This option must be set to "Lock and show option for all users" or "User provides option value".

 ### Confluence Version